 What are the benefits of using Google Pay?

-Why should you use Google Pay?
-Google Pay is designed to make paying for stuff quicker and easier, whether you’re making the payment in person or shopping online.
-So, the main attraction of using Google Pay would have to be the convenience it offers.
+Google Pay is designed to make paying for stuff quicker and easier The main attraction of using Google Pay would have to be convenience, whether you’re making the payment in person or shopping online.
 You can tap-and-go at the checkout, or press a button to pay online.
 Shopping online with Google Pay can save you even more time by auto-filling your customer information, such as your billing and shipping address.

-Don’t like carrying around a bulky wallet?
 Google Pay can streamline what you need to carry.
 As long as you know you will only be paying for stuff at retailers that accept Google Pay – which is any retailer that accepts contactless payments – you can choose to leave your wallet at home.
-This could come in especially handy when you want to go to the beach, to the gym or when you want to go for a run.
+This could come in especially handy when you want to go to the beach, to the gym or for a run.

+Google Pay makes in-app payments easy.
 In terms of making purchases online, there are lots of ways Google Pay can help.
-Sure, you can use it to shop online, but you can also use it to pay for stuff in apps and when you purchase Google products and services.
+You can use it to shop online, but you can also use it to pay for stuff in apps and when you purchase Google products and services.

-As for security, you could say using Google Pay is actually more secure than using your physical card.
+Google Pay is more secure than using your physical card.
 When you make a payment using Google Pay, it uses virtual account information to process the transaction.
 That means none of your actual card details are shared with the retailer.
 And if you lose your device, you can suspend or disable Google Pay on that device until you have the situation sorted out.

 Can you use Google Pay with any credit card?